Xanthic/cache-api/README.md

 ## Example Usage

-Users should include at least one backing implementation in the runtime class-path.
+Users should include at least one provider module in the runtime class-path.
-Further, they can (optionally) do (but replace `CaffeineProvider` with the desired [provider](https://github.com/iProdigy/cache-api/tree/main/src/main/java/io/github/iprodigy/cache/providers)):
+Further, they can (optionally) do (but replace `CaffeineProvider` with the desired provider):

 ```java
 CacheApiSettings.getInstance().setDefaultCacheProvider(new CaffeineProvider());